-JZCP's Ordinary, Zero Dividend Preference ("ZDP") shares and Convertible Unsecured Loan Stock ("CULS") are listed on the Official List of the Financial Services Authority of the UK, and are admitted to trading on the London Stock Exchange Specialist Fund Segment for listed securities.
+JZCP Ordinary, Zero Dividend Preference ("ZDP") shares and Convertible Loan Stock ("CULS") are listed on the Official List of the Financial Services Authority of the UK, and are admitted to trading on the London Stock Exchange Specialist Fund Segment for listed securities.
+The ticker symbols are "JZCP", "JZCZ" and "JZCC" respectively.